Robin McNair: Second World War

 In February 1939, seven months before World War II began in Europe, McNair joined the Royal Air Force Volunteer Reserve and was selected for pilot training, being called up into the RAF six months later.
 During the Battle of Britain in 1940 he served first with No. 3 Squadron (fighter) and then No. 249 Squadron (also fighter), where he served under Squadron Leader John Grandy, later Marshal of the RAF.
 At this time No. 249 Squadron adopted the motto Nocturni Obambulamus (We Stalk by Night) and was charged with the air defence of North-West England.
-In March 1941 McNair shot down a Heinkel 111 bomber over Liverpool.
+In March 1941 McNair shot down a Heinkel He 111 bomber over Liverpool.
 The dangers and complications of this attack were such that it received national press coverage; and was held up as an exceptional success by Douglas Bader in his book: Fight for the sky which provided a detailed description.

 In 1940 he regularly flew nightfighter operations during the Blitz.
 In 1941 his operations included leading intruder attacks on enemy bases in France, Belgium and The Netherlands.
 In 1942 he was awarded the DFC for his part in warding off air raids over England and for his role as a member of No. 87 Squadron flying Hawker Hurricanes in the 1942 Dieppe raid.
 He received a bar to his DFC in September 1944 from George VI after commanding No. 247 squadron in the 'Death and Glory' operations of Hawker Typhoons (Tiffy in RAF slang), in the 1944 Normandy invasion.